Heko001/My-first-discord-bot/README.md

 # My-first-discord-bot
-Start your first bread without any programming knowledge
+Start your first Bot without any programming knowledge